NREL/EnergyPlus/design/FY2018/NFP-OnOffThermostat.md

 The corresponding control type name.
 The name is used in an object with the name of the control type and specifies the schedule.

-<span style="color:red;">**Field: OnOff Thermal Control Flag}\label{field-onoff-thermal-control-flag}**<span>

-<span style="color:red;">This optional choice field provides a choice for users to determine if a HVAC system serving this zone turns on in a whole time step or not.
-Valid choices are Yes and No. If Yes is selected, the system will operate in a whole time step, regardless zone load.
-The priority of the system defined in the ZoneHVAC:EquipmentList object should be 1.
-Any other priorities will turn off.
-If No is selected, this option is disabled and the system will operate based on zone load.
-The default value is No.
+	  N1 ; \field Temperature Difference Between Cutout And Setpoint
+       \units deltaC
+       \type real
+       \minimum= 0

+<span style="color:red;">**Field: Temperature Difference Between Cutout And Setpoint}\label{field-temperature-difference-between-cutout-and-Setpoint}**<span>

+<span style="color:red;">This optional choice field provides a temperature difference between cut-out temperature and setpoint.
+The temperature difference is applied to both heating and cooling.
+When the zone air temperature at the previous time step is below the heating setpoint, the setpoint is used to predict zone heating load.
+When the zone air temperature at the previous time step is above the heating setpoint, the setpoint plus the temperature difference is used to predict zone heating load.
+When the zone air temperature at the previous time step is above the cooling setpoint, the setpoint is used to predict zone cooling load.
+When the zone air temperature at the previous time step is below the heating setpoint, the setpoint minus the temperature difference is used to predict zone cooling load.

 An example of this statement in an IDF is: